 Kelley Birch

-Specialized Learning Navigator
+Specialized Learning Advisor

 Kelley Birch, Specialized Learning Advisor at Invata, has an extensive background working in special education with struggling students.
 She has been with Invata since the beginning and currently provides expert student and parent support.
 Families, support systems, and primary caregivers of students benefit from her guidance and support on a strategic level while also addressing the specialized needs of their child.
 Kelley has worked in education since 1986 and has experience with elementary, middle and high school, as well as general education.
 She has also provided middle school resource support and developed curriculums during her 20 year tenure of working with the state of California in the Department of Corrections and Rehabilitation within the juvenile justice system.
 21 years of her career have been focused on working as a homeschool teacher within the homeschool community.